Is Katy Perry Bisexual? The ‘I Kissed A Girl’ Singer Did More Than That

 “Priceless lessons happen large.
 The path of discovery has made me, has tested me, and forever changed me.
 You don’t get to choose your family, but you can choose your tribe.
 I stand here as real evidence for all that no matter where you came from it is about where you are going, that real change, real evolution, and that real perception shift can happen, if we open our minds and soften our hearts.”

 This comes after the 32-year-old cut her hair following her split from Orlando Bloom.
-She debuted her new pixie blonde hair at the iHeartRadio Music Awards where she performed her new single “Chained to the Rhythm.”
+She debuted her new pixie blonde hair at the iHeartRadio Music Awards, where she performed her new single, “Chained to the Rhythm.”
 She has been busy promoting her new song, along with performing at the Brit Awards in the U.K. and the Grammy Awards in Los Angeles last month.

 At the iHeartRadio Music Awards, she debuted her new ‘do, which she paired with a pantsuit, according to People Music.
 Katy revealed on her Instagram Story that she is “turning a new leaf.”
 She talked about her hairstyle in another Instagram post, writing, “I WASN’T READY TILL NOW.”